TyKang0514/WorkNotes/loanDefault/report/report.md

 It was expected that the default rate wouldn’t change until reaching the top 10% of income.
 However, as shown above, a general trend of decreasing default rates exists across all income ranges.
 Nevertheless, **it is clear that the default rate decreases significantly when entering Group B (the top 10% of income)**.

 ### 4.3.
 Family Status
-Regarding family status, there are two relevent columns.
-However, the two column has very strong linear correlation, only one of two is chosen for the analysis, the number of childeren.
+Regarding family status, there are two relevant columns: the number of children and the number of family members.
+However, these two columns have a very strong linear correlation, so only one of them, the number of children, is chosen for the analysis."

 <img src="img/FamChil.png" alt="Alt text" width="730">